-Islamic State kills scores in southwest Syria attacks: state media
+Islamic State kills about 100 in southwest Syria attacks

 With the help of Russian air power, the Syrian army has been hitting Islamic State in a separate pocket further west, near the frontier with the Israeli-occupied Golan Heights.

 The Yarmouk Basin in southwest Syria remains in jihadist hands, after an army offensive defeated rebel factions in other parts of the southwest.
-The operation has focused on Deraa and Quneitra provinces.
+The operation has focused on Deraa and Quneitra provinces [nL5N1UK2SQ].

-Reporting by Ellen Francis and Tom Perry in Beirut, Hesham Hajali in Cairo, and Kinda Makieh in Damascus; editing by Angus MacSwan and John Stonestreet
+Reporting by Ellen Francis and Tom Perry in Beirut, Hesham Hajali in Cairo, and Kinda Makieh in Damascus; editing by John Stonestreet and Stephen Powell